Spent Nuclear Fuel Train Escort Vehicle Cabooses

 Gun mounts for the rifles carried by NC SHP officers

-These modifications highlight the extraordinary purpose these cabooses served—protecting the transport of materials across the Carolinas.
+These modifications highlight the extraordinary purpose these cabooses served—protecting the transport of SNF across the Carolinas.
 Today, they stand as rare and tangible reminders of a distinctive era in both rail and energy history.

-Restoration and Dedication of the Escort Cabooses
+Restoration and Dedication of the Escort Vehicle Cabooses

 One particularly memorable discovery was a “historic” package of Fig Newtons, found inside one of the cabooses and now preserved as part of the display—a small but charming reminder of the human side of this unique operation.